Lac (resin): Production levels

 India exported significant amounts of sticklac derivatives, especially lac dye, from the 1700s to the late 1800s.
 Production declined as synthetic dyes emerged, and after the late 1940s, production of seedlac and shellac also declined due to replacement.

 In the mid-1950s, India annually produced about 50,000 tons of sticklac and exported about 29,000 tons of lac; by the late 1980s the figures were about 12,000 tons and 7,000 tons, respectively.
 By 1992–93, India's lac exports fell further to 4,500 tons.
 In the same period, Thailand's production increased somewhat, with annual lac exports of around 7,000 tons in the 1990s, mainly of seedlac.
 China exported only about 500 tons of shellac per year in the 1990s but produced more lac internally: 4,000-5,000 tons of sticklac and 2,000–3,000 tons of shellac in Yunnan province, with additional, smaller production in Fujian province.
 While India, Thailand, and China are the major lac producers, Bangladesh, Myanmar, Vietnam, and Sri Lanka also play small roles.

 Description in ancient texts

 Usage of lac/lah/laksha is described in ancient Hindu literature Atharvaveda also.
 Kand 5 and Sukta 5 (chapter 5, verse 5) is called as Laksha Sukti - verse related to lac.
 This entire verse is dedicated to lac and its usage.
 It has description of many ancient practices.

-The Mahabharata mentions the Lakshagriha, which was built by the Kauravas to house the Pandavas.
-The intention of Kauravan was to burn the Pandavas by setting fire to the Lakshagriha.
+The Mahabharata mentions the Lakshagriha (House of Lac), which was built by the Kauravas to house the Pandavas.
+The intention of the Kauravas was to burn the Pandavas by setting fire to the Lakshagriha.